slipperysquid/SquidNet/readme.md

     *   `test-con`: test the connection to a session
     *   `shell`: Spawn a reverse shell (currently requires manual interaction on the client-side to complete the connection, check server logs for the client ip address).
     *   `quit`: Exit the server.
+    *   `modules`: List the python modules in the modules directory
+    *   `keylogger`: Run a keylogger on the current session

 ## Future Enhancements